mosip/inji-web/docs/SessionExpirationHandling.md

 - **isLoggedIn**: A boolean flag indicating whether the user logged in, tracked in frontend.
 - **isSessionActive**: A boolean flag indicating whether the user session is active, tracked in frontend.
-- **redirectTo**: A string representing the URL to redirect the user after successful authentication, stored in session storage.
+- **redirectTo**: A string representing the URL to redirect the user after successful authentication, stored in AppStorage(session storage).

+### Whys
+- **Why store the current page URL in AppStorage?**
+  - To ensure that after re-login, the user is redirected back to the page they were trying to access before the session expired.
+  - This improves user experience by minimizing disruption and allowing users to continue their workflow seamlessly.
+- **Why passcode related pages (passcode and reset-passcode page) are not stored in AppStorage for redirecting post re-login**
+  - To avoid confusion in redirecting the user back to the passcode page after re-login.
+  -  This prevents unnecessary loops where users are repeatedly prompted for their passcode.
+  - _Example scenario if not handled:_
+    - User tries to login to Inji Web.
+    - User authenticates via Provider and navigates to a passcode page.
+    - Session expires; user receives a 401 Unauthorized.
+    - User is redirected to login , where user re-initiates the login flow (authentication via Provider + unlock wallet by entering passcode).
+    - After login, user is redirected back to the passcode page and asked to enter and submit passcode again.